-Jetstar piles back into the NZ market with fares from $21
+Jetstar's piles in NZ with fares from $21 while Air NZ allows unaccompanied children to fly again

 The airline's return will be welcomed by travellers who had faced higher fares over the past six weeks as Air New Zealand was unable to fly with full planes.

+It comes as Air NZ says unaccompanied minors will be able to travel again - as will pets as checked bagged.

+Air NZ plans to operate around 55 percent of its usual domestic capacity (compared to pre-COVID-19 levels) from July and August.
+On Monday the airline began operating to all 20 of the domestic ports it previously flew to.

-Now the country is at alert level 1, Jetstar said it will operate 75 flights a week, about 60 per cent of its pre-Covid 19 schedule.
+Jetstar said it will operate 75 flights a week, about 60 per cent of its pre-Covid 19 schedule, now that we are resuming life in Level 1.

 READ MORE: